Ed Cooley: Georgetown (2023–Present)

 Cooley's hiring at Georgetown was described by the press as a "tectonic" move within the Big East, praised as a "coup" for Georgetown that was likely to strengthen the historic but struggling program.

 2023–24 season

 The 2023–2024 Hoyas started the season 7–4, with a notable last second win at Notre Dame, its first victory over the Irish on the road since the 2013 season (when they were a fellow member of the Big East).
-The team lost several close games in conference play, including its much anticipated matchup against Providence, one of the most watched college basketball games of the season.
-Ultimately Georgetown finished 2–18 in the league and 9–23 overall.
+The team lost several close games in conference play, including its much anticipated matchup against Cooley's former team, Providence, one of the most watched college basketball games of the season.
+Ultimately, Georgetown finished second to last at 2–18 in the league and 9–23 overall.
 The two league wins however matched the number of wins the Hoyas had the prior two seasons combined in Big East play.
 Georgetown did not play in any Postseason.

 2024–25 season

 The 2024–2025 season began with a completely overhauled roster, headlined by Top 50 high school recruit Thomas Sorber and highly regarded transfers Malik Mack (from Harvard) and Micah Peavy (from TCU).
 The Hoyas got out to their best start in over a decade, as they began the year 12–2.
 The strong start included Cooley's first win at rival Syracuse in the 100th matchup of the storied rivalry, and a 3–0 record to begin Big East play with wins over Creighton, Seton Hall and Xavier.
 Georgetown struggled with injuries down the stretch, most significantly losing Sorber for the season in early February.
 The team was selected to play in the inaugural 2025 College Basketball Crown postseason tournament in Las Vegas, Nevada.
 The Hoyas won their opening round game against Washington State, 85-82 before losing in the Quarterfinal to Nebraska 69-81.